symfony/symfony-docs/service_container/injection_types.rst

 so, here's the advantages of immutable-setters:

-* Immutable setters works with optional dependencies, this way, if you don't need a dependency, the setter don't need to be called.
+* Immutable setters works with optional dependencies, this way, if you don't need a dependency, the setter doesn't need to be called.

 * Like the constructor injection, using immutable setters force the dependency to stay the same during the lifetime of a service.